CPerezRuiz335/SQLillo/README.md

 2 4 7
 ```

-If a player moves multiple times the same worker only the last movement will be applied!
+If a player moves multiple times the same worker only the last movement will be considered!

 #### Mapa